ibrockmann/freebsd-xfce-desktop/README.md

 # FreeBSD Dektop with Xfce

-This script installs a Xfce 4.16 desktop environment with Arc and Matcha Gtk Themes on FreeBSD 12.2, 13.0
+This script installs a Xfce 4.16 desktop environment with Arc and Matcha Gtk themes on FreeBSD 13.x

-Display drivers: Only the current nvidia (440.xx series) and VMware display drivers are supported.
+Display drivers: Only the current nvidia FreeBSD (X64) and VMware display drivers are supported.
 When VMware is used, the screen size variable must be set to your needs.
 Default: 2560x1440

-Applications: Audacious, Catfish, doas, Glances, GNOME Archive manager, Firefox, Gimp, htop, KeePassXC, LibreOffice, lynis, mpv, neofetch, OctoPkg, Ristretto, rkhunter, Shotweel, sysinfo, Thunderbird, VIM, VLC.
+Applications: Audacious, Catfish,  Chromium, doas, Glances, GNOME Archive manager, Firefox, Gimp, htop, KeePassXC, LibreOffice, lynis, mpv, neofetch, OctoPkg, Ristretto, rkhunter, Shotweel, sysinfo, Thunderbird, VIM, VLC.

-Language and country code is set to German.
-It can be changed to your need in the user defined variables section.

 ## Getting Started

-It is recommended that you start with a clean installation of FreeBSD 13.0 64-bit.
-Your user account should belong to the operator and wheel group so that administrative tasks can be performed.
+It is recommended that you start with a clean installation of FreeBSD 13.1 64-bit.
+If a user account already exists it should belong to the operator and wheel group so that administrative tasks can be performed.
+In addition a user account can be created during the installation of the FreeBSD Desktop environment.

 ### Prerequisites

-- Installation of FreeBSD 13.0-RELEASE-amd64
+- Installation of FreeBSD 13.1-RELEASE-amd64
-- Display card: nvidea video card (440.xx series display driver) or installation on  VMWare
+- Display card: nvidea video card (510.xx series display driver) or installation on VMWare
-- Regular user account that belong to the operator and wheel group

 ### Installing

-Log in with your user account in a clean FreeBSD installation and download the install script from github.
+Log in as root or with your user account in a clean FreeBSD installation and download the install script from github.
 Then change the file permissions so that the installation script can be executed:

 ```
 $ fetch --no-verify-peer https://raw.githubusercontent.com/ibrockmann/freebsd-xfce-desktop/main/install-xfce.sh
 $ chmod u+x install-xfce.sh
 ```

-The install script must be run as root, therefore switch to root ([su](https://www.freebsd.org/cgi/man.cgi?query=su&apropos=0&sektion=0&manpath=FreeBSD+13.0-current&arch=default&format=html)) before you run it:
+The install script must be run as root, therefore switch to root ([su](https://www.freebsd.org/cgi/man.cgi?query=su&apropos=0&sektion=0&manpath=FreeBSD+13.0-current&arch=default&format=html)), if required before you run it:

 ```
-# ./install-xfce.sh | tee -a ./install-xfce.log
+# ./install-xfce.sh
 ```

 Follow the instructions on screen.
-If you made a mistake answering the questions, press  CTL+C to abort the script.
+If you made a mistake answering the questions, press  ETC to abort the script.
 Afterwards run it again.